openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

-is actually using heap memory since the vector is internally using that, but the vector destructor will take care of freeing that memory for us as soon as the particles variable goes out of scope, when the current call to draw finishes.
+is actually using heap memory since the vector is internally allocating its memory on the heap, but the vector destructor will take care of freeing that memory for us as soon as the particles variable goes out of scope, in this case when the current call to draw finishes.

 ## Memory structures, arrays and vectors ##

-Arrays are the most simple way in C++ to create collections of objects.
+Arrays are the simplest way to create collections of objects in C++.
 Just like any other C++ variable type, they can also be created in the stack or in the heap.
-Arrays in the stack have a limitation though, they need to have a predifined size that needs to be specified in it's declaration and can't change afterwards:
+Arrays in the stack have a limitation though, they need to have a predefined size that needs to be specified in their declaration.
+This size can't change once it has been declared:

 ```cpp
 int arr[10];
 ```

-The previous declaration reserves memory for 10 ints, we don't need to use new, and that memory will be uninitialized.
-To access them, as you might know from previous chapters, you can just do:
+The previous declaration reserves memory for 10 `int`s.
+We don't need to use new, and that memory will be uninitialized.
+To access these ints, as you might know from previous chapters, you can just do:

 ```cpp
 int arr[10];